abailly/jacobs-ladder/slides.md

   list without changing the elements in it (reverse, inits, tails...)
 - Down the ladder:
   - I/O on HTTP messages, REST interface of a service
-  - A transformation need to be an isomorphism (ie. invertible), it may "forget" some aspects of the functors it maps
+  - A transformation need not be an isomorphism (ie. invertible), it may "forget" some aspects of the functors it maps

+# Duality

+    The slogan is: Reverse all arrows!

+- For each construction in Cat.Th., there is a *dual* construction which arises when one "reverse the arrows"
+- Given a construction _foo_, then the dual is _co-foo_
+- Product ↣ Sum (Co-Product)
+- Terminal object ↣ Initial object
+- Pullback ↣ Pushout
+- Monad ↣ Co-Monad

 # Conclusion